Introduction

 Schematic section of the subduction zone between the oceanic Nazca plate and the South American continent in northern Chile.
 The surface shows different components of the IPOC Observatory.

-Ultimately, IPOC is dedicated
+IPOC is dedicated to

 The Integrated Plate Boundary Observatory Chile (IPOC) is located at the forearc of South Americas Plate Boundary with the oceanic Nazca Plate.